networknt/light-doc/content/faq/oracle-streams.md

 ### Issue

-We were asked from one of our customers who has unlimited Oracle license if our messaging based framework can utilize Oracle Streams instead of GoldenGate which requires a separate license.
+We were asked by one of our customers who has unlimited Oracle license if our messaging based framework can utilize Oracle Streams instead of GoldenGate which requires a separate license.

 After several days of investigation,  we don't think Oracle Streams is working in this use case.

 ### Oracle Stream

-The Oracle Steams is not fit our CDC solution.
+The Oracle Streams is not fit our CDC solution.
 It can capture the data change to the queue, but the queue is oracle database queue.

-Oracle Steams use Oracle ANYDATA queue for message store.
+Oracle Steams use Oracle ANYDATA queue for the message store.

 The easiest way to create an ANYDATA queue is to use the SET_UP_QUEUE procedure in the DBMS_STREAMS_ADM package.
 This procedure enables you to specify the following settings for the ANYDATAqueue it creates:

     •    The queue table for the queue

     •    A storage clause for the queue table

     •    The queue name

     •    A queue user that will be configured as a secure queue user of the queue and granted ENQUEUE and DEQUEUE privileges on the queue

     •    A comment for the queue

 For example, run the following procedure to create an ANYDATA queue with the SET_UP_QUEUE procedure: